cloudfoundry/cf-for-k8s/docs/deploy.md

 - defines a default StorageClass
   - requires [additional config on vSphere](https://vmware.github.io/vsphere-storage-for-kubernetes/documentation/storageclass.html), for example

+### Container Registry Requirements

+To deploy cf-for-k8s as is, you will need to provide an OCI-compliant registry.

 ### Setup an OCI-compliant registry

-To be able to push source-code based apps to your cf-for-k8s installation, you will need to add OCI compliant registry (for example, hub.docker.com) to the configuration.
-You can choose any of the cloud provider container registries, such as [hub.docker.com](https://hub.docker.com/), [Google container registry](https://cloud.google.com/container-registry) or [Azure container registry](https://azure.microsoft.com/en-us/services/container-registry/).
+You must provide a container registry.
+You can choose any of the cloud provider registries, such as [hub.docker.com](https://hub.docker.com/), [Google container registry](https://cloud.google.com/container-registry) or [Azure container registry](https://azure.microsoft.com/en-us/services/container-registry/).

 Currently, we test the following two container registries: